#1 Hawaii Volcanoes National Park

 #6 Snorkeling at Kealakekua

-Flaunting some of Hawaii’s best snorkeling, Kealakekua Bay is marked by a monument honoring explorer Captain James Cook who lost his life there in 1779.
-Here, you can meander amid abundant marine life within coral and lava rock reefs.
-Below-the-surface visibility is up to 100 feet deep.
+Flaunting some of Hawaii’s best snorkeling, Kealakekua Bay is a great place for beginners and experts alike.
+The best area to snorkel in the bay is near the Captain Cook Monument, honoring explorer Captain James Cook who lost his life there in 1779.
+Here, you can meander amid abundant marine life within coral and lava rock reefs, and you are likely to encounter a number of spinner dolphins, turtles, and also manta rays during your visit.

 #7 Puuhonua o Honaunau National Historical Park